Dogth/Dogth/README.md

 # About
 Hi!
-I'm Dogth, and I'm into FPGAs and low-level stuff, kinda.
+I'm Dogth, and I'm into FPGAs and low-level stuff, kinda...
-Currently, I'm working on a [website](https://www.kitteth.com/) redesign and preparing to take a few new projects

 ## I'm interested in:
 * FPGAs